dfsnow/opentimes/site/content/about.md

 ## FAQs

 This section focuses on the what, why, and how of the OpenTimes project.
-For more specific questions about the data (i.e. its coverage, structure, creation, and limitations), see the [GitHub README](https://github.com/dfsnow/opentimes).
+For more specific questions about the data (i.e. its coverage, structure, and limitations), see the [GitHub README](https://github.com/dfsnow/opentimes#opentimes).

 <details>
 <summary>General questions</summary>